autarch/metagodoc/notes-on-building-this.md

 nice wrapper around calling `git `directly.
 It lets you fall back to calling arbitrary commands for anything it doesn't wrap.
 Perfect!

+## Aside

+I did a bunch of work on my laptop, then pushed to master.
+Then I came back a couple weeks later on my desktop, did a bunch of work and tried to pull.
+The new work had a huge overlap with the old work, but I'd solved the same problems differently.
+Apparently my design process is not a reproducible build.